topfreegames/khan/docs/API.md

   Retrieves the clan with the given publicID.
 It will list all the clan information and its members.

+  The roster, as well as the memberships return a list of players, following this structure:

+        "membership": {
+			"level":     [int],
+			"approved":  [bool],
+			"denied":    [bool],
+			"banned":    [bool],
+			"createdAt": [timestamp],
+			"updatedAt": [timestamp],
+		},
+		"player": {
+			"publicID":        [string],
+			"name":            [string],
+			"membershipCount": [int],       // number of clans player is member of "ownershipCount":  [int],       // number of clans player is owner of },
+		"requestor": {  // player who requested this membership "publicID": [string],
+			"name":     [string],
+		}

   * Success Response
     * Code: `200`
     * Content: